EduardoJMatosRomero/MLDPSTCA2/README.md

 ## Data Overview - Visual analysis

+Do overtime stresses employees and makes them have to leave?

 ![image](https://github.com/EduardoJMatosRomero/MLDPSTCA2/blob/main/Images/Capture5.JPG)

+A considerable number of employees left the company without working overtime, suggesting that overtime may not have a direct impact on the decision to leave.

 ### Is salary one of the main reasons?

 ![image](https://github.com/EduardoJMatosRomero/MLDPSTCA2/blob/main/Images/Capture6.JPG)

+Most employees who leave the company have average incomes, which reduces the importance of the correlation between attrition and monthly income.

 ### What is the distribution of departments?